PA-R29sY2F0bG1hbg/YBDI/README.md

 The progress bar is not included, so you can't see advancement of the download.

 YBDI Create automaticly ./Video and ./mp3 folder at root execution of binary.

+YBDI need Confg folder for work properly if you set custome exportation path

 ## Feature
 - Download Mp3
 - Download Video